opentmf/opentmf-commons/README.md

 ### JacksonUtil
 - Provides a singleton ObjectMapper instance.
 - Provides many utility methods that uses the singleton ObjectMapper instance.
 That means, if applications expose an ObjectMapper bean themselves, -which should be the case for many applications- they can use the singleton ObjectMapper to further customize it, hence, not losing the ability to use the provided utility methods the way they configured their own ObjectMapper bean.
-- JacksonUtil is a very important class and is used by many pia-commons libraries.
+- JacksonUtil is a very important class and is used by many opentmf-commons libraries.

 ### FieldsSelectionUtil
 - A utility for dynamically selecting and extracting specific fields from a list of objects.